 Responsible 100 businesses must commit to continuous improvement.
 But this is not to say that all issues affecting a business need to be addressed all at once.
-It’s recognised that changing attitudes within corporates and industry is a long term game that will require tenacity, pragmatism, and a lot of optimism - and help!
-The aim is not to criticise corporates but to work alongside business to develop sustainable business practices.
+It’s recognized that changing attitudes within corporates and industry is a long-term game that will require tenacity, pragmatism, and a lot of optimism - and help!
+The aim is not to criticize corporates but to work alongside businesses to develop sustainable business practices.

 The roundtables provide the opportunity for the definitions of POOR, OKAY, GOOD and EXCELLENT within the scorecards to be reviewed.
-Businesses and other organisations submit written accounts of the policies and practices they pursue on the issue under examination.
+Businesses and other organizations submit written accounts of the policies and practices they pursue on the issue under examination.
 With this, they can be appraised by their critical friends and assessed against the scorecard.
-It is a unique process which enables organisations to work out how they currently perform, how they compare to their peers, what better and best practices look like, and if and how to adopt them.
+It is a unique process that enables organizations to work out how they currently perform, how they compare to their peers, what better and best practices look like, and if and how to adopt them.

 To date, Responsible 100 has convened 56 roundtable peer review meetings.
 It has brought together 727 critical friends from 561 different organizations including the world's biggest brands and corporations, and foremost NGOs and campaign groups.